Sebastián Barrientos

 Sebastián Andrés Barrientos Olivares (born 20 January 1989), commonly known as Seba Barrientos, is a Chilean former footballer who played as striker for Universidad Católica in the Chilean Primera División.

 International career

 Along with Chile U18 he won the 2008 João Havelange Tournament, scoring a goal.

 Barrientos was also used recurrently by Marcelo Bielsa as "sparring" for the senior national team.

 Coaching career

 In May 2025, Barrientos assumed as assistant coach of Rodrigo Valenzuela in Universidad Católica.

+Personal life

+Sebastián is the son of the former footballer Leonel Barrientos.
+In addition, his brother, Leonel Jr., was with the Universidad Católica youth ranks.